TvN (South Korean TV channel)

-TVN (stylized as tvN) is a South Korean nationwide pay television network owned by CJ E&M, entertainment division of CJ ENM. tvN programming consists of a variety of entertainment content, focused in television series and variety shows.
-It is available on cable, on satellite through SkyLife, and IPTV platforms in South Korea.
-Since 2014, the network is headed by Rhee Myung-han.
+tvN (originally standing for Total Variety Network) is a South Korean nationwide pay television network owned by CJ ENM Entertainment Division. tvN programming consists of a variety of entertainment content focused on television series and variety shows.
+It is available on cable, on satellite through SkyLife, and on IPTV platforms in South Korea.
+Since 2014, the network has been headed by Kang Ho-sung.
 From June 28, 2010, to April 30, 2013, tvN Go was broadcast by renting a channel from Korea DMB.